 *In 2002, $434,000 was provided from NPMRI funds and $1.21 million from EIRF funds.
 The Board also approved continuation of five North Pacific Marine Research Program projects for $571,000.
 Therefore, the Board funded just over $2.2 million in research beginning in 2002.

 **In 2003, $7 million was made available for new research due to interest earnings from the EIRF that were lower than expected.

 - Science Plan

-In 2005, the Science Plan was completed and has since provided NPRB a flexible, comprehensive, long-term approach towards supporting research in the North Pacific.
+In 2018, the Science Plan was updated and continues to provide NPRB a flexible, comprehensive, long-term approach towards supporting research in the North Pacific.
 The plan was consistent with enabling legislation, responsive to the mission and goals of NPRB, composed of major research topics, and built upon past and ongoing research programs at the Federal, State, and university levels.

 - Request for Proposal Evolution